ylchen07/atlassian-mcp/README.md

 ## Capabilities

-- Idiomatic Jira and Confluence clients with shared authentication, caching, and structured error reporting.
+- Idiomatic Jira and Confluence clients powered by the go-atlassian v2 SDK with shared authentication, caching, and structured error reporting.
 - Ready-to-use MCP tools for common Jira and Confluence tasks (projects, issues, pages, search, transitions, attachments, and comments).
 - Configuration by file or environment variables with `.env` support for local development.
 - Make-based developer workflow for dependency tidying, linting, testing, and building a standalone stdio binary.